 - Up to 12 proposals at $1000 will be funded for the academic year (fall, winter, spring) and up to six proposals at $700 for the summer.
 Students can receive funding for both the summer and academic year combined ($1700 total).

-- Funds are transferred directly to a faculty/department account and students are provided an hourly wage based on hours worked.
+- Funds are used to support student salary, which is provided via an hourly wage based on hours worked.
 Unused funds must be returned at end of project cycle.

 - Full-time students who hold at least sophomore standing (45 college credits) are eligible to apply.